risatino/academy-of-py/README.md

 **Top Performing Schools (By Passing Rate)**

-* Create a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
-Include all of the same metrics as above.
+* This table highlights the bottom 5 performing schools based on Overall Passing Rate.
+Includes all of the same metrics as above.

 **Math Scores by Grade**

-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* This table lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 **Reading Scores by Grade**

-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* This table lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 **Scores by School Spending**

-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+* This table breaks down school performances based on average Spending Ranges (Per Student).
+Includes the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math